sentomking-hue/pycrtm/README.md

 ```
 ./make_it_so.sh apple_silicon
 ```
 The script will install miniconda3, CRTMv3, pyCRTM, and run the `test_atms.py` script to verify pyCRTM is working.
-If you already have miniconda on your machine you can simply run `skip` which will just install CRTMv3, pyCRTM and run the `test_atms.py` script to verify pyCRTM has been installed and is functioning properly.
+If you already have miniconda on your machine you can simply run `skip_install` which will just install a pycrtm miniconda environment, CRTMv3, pyCRTM and run the `test_atms.py` script to verify pyCRTM has been installed and is functioning properly.
 Once installed a user may use the new `pycrtm` conda environment by typing:
 ```
 conda activate pycrtm
 ```